-Mavis Abada is a senior associate in the CSF group of the firm and a pioneer member of the firm's Competition and Consumer Protection practice group, a sub-practice group in the firm's CSF group.
-She has experience in Mergers & Acquisitions, Private Equity, and Banking & Finance, and co-taught Corporate Law Practice at the Nigerian Law School in the 2017/2018 academic session as an adjunct lecturer.
+Mavis Abada is an associate in the Corporate, Securities & Finance ("CSF") group of the firm and a pioneer member of the firm's Competition and Consumer Protection Practice Group, a sub-practice group in the firm's CSF group.
+She has experience in Mergers & Acquisitions and Banking & Finance, and co-taught Corporate Law Practice at the Nigerian Law School in the 2017/2018 academic session as an adjunct lecturer.

 She is qualified to practise in Nigeria and the State of New York.